cigregret/lmop/content/Lost Mines of Phandelver/Businesses, Large & Small/Denrar Smithy & Jeweler.md

 ---
-title: '"Denrar Smithy & Jeweler"'
+title: Denrar Smithy & Jeweler
 draft: false
-tags: []
+tags:
 ---

 A joint smithy and jeweler shop in [[Phandalin]], run by the [[Dwarf|dwarven]] couple Thel and Mirna Denrar.
 Thel and Mirna Denrar are the blacksmith and jeweler, respectively.